ChenLiu-1996/starter-hugo-academic/content/publication/pub_2023_num1_DSE/index.md

 ---
-title: "Assessing Neural Network Representations During Training Using Data Diffusion Spectra"
+title: "Assessing Neural Network Representations During Training Using Noise-resilient Diffusion Spectral Entropy"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here